 Tell me – how do you know when it’s time to change a diaper?

-I mentioned it before, momma, but sometimes it’s hard to know when you SHOULD change the diaper.
+I mentioned it before, mama, but sometimes it’s hard to know when you SHOULD change the diaper.

 Some diapers come with that little color-changing strip, which is vital if you want to change your baby every time they pee.
 Sometimes you just can’t tell by touch or sight, but that blue strip is AMAZING for detecting even the slightest moisture.